 Starbucks Coffee Hirosaki Park Front Store

-Starbucks Coffee Hirosaki Koenmae is located on Otemon Street, overlooking the outer moat of Hirosaki Castle, a famous cherry blossom viewing spot.
-It is next to the main building of Hirosaki City Hall.
+Starbucks Coffee Hirosaki Park Front Storeis located on Otemon Street, overlooking the outer moat of Hirosaki Castle, a famous cherry blossom viewing spot.
+The Hirosaki City Hall main building is next door.

 Starbucks Coffee Hirosaki Koenmae Store <Information>